isomerpages/singhealth-gkps/_who-patient-safety-challenges/Overview.md

 2. [Safe Surgery Saves Lives in 2008](/safesurgerysaveslives/)
 3. [Clean Care is Safer Care in 2005](/cleancareissafercare/)

-In this improvement journey, we invite you to share your patient safety improvement experiences, aligned to the WHO Global Patient Safety Action Plan (GPSAP) 2021-2030.
+In this improvement journey, we invite you to share your patient safety improvement experiences, aligned to the [Global Patient Safety Action Plan (GPSAP) 2021-2030](https://www.who.int/teams/integrated-health-services/patient-safety/policy/global-patient-safety-action-plan).
 Your sharing will contribute to robust global knowledge sharing for patient safety.

 ##### **[Click to Share Patient Safety Experiences](https://form.gov.sg/64631e5f0fbfe400126c8e0d)**